lenewsad/IntuneEDU/IntuneEDU/what-are-tenants.md

 Certain settings affect all users and devices you have under management.
 Intune for Education refers to these as **tenant settings**.
 Only Intune for Education admins can see or change these settings.

-To manage these settings, choose **Tenant settings** in the left-side navigation bar in the [Intune for Education](https://intuneeducation.portal.azure.com) console.
+To manage these settings, choose **Tenant Settings** in the left-side navigation bar in the [Intune for Education](https://intuneeducation.portal.azure.com) console.

   ![Screenshot of the "Tenant Settings" option in Intune for Education console showing school, support website, and other information. ](./media/tenant-001-settings-screen.png)